Statistical Inference with Local Optima

 Another direction for future work is to extend our framework to a high-dimensional M-estimator with a non-concave objective function \citep{loh2015regularized,loh2017statistical, elsener2018sharp}.
 Essentially, the log-likelihood function can be replaced by a loss function and the estimator $\hat{\theta}_{MLE}$ becomes an M-estimator of an objective function.

 The challenges in this generalization are the assumptions.
-Assumption (A3) is unproblematic because the uniform convergence of the gradient and the Hessian were proved in \cite{mei2016landscape}.
-However, the constants in assumptions (A1), (A2), and (A4) may be dependent on the dimension and they could drastically reduce the convergence rate.
+Assumption (A3) in Appendix is not an issue because the uniform convergence of the gradient and the Hessian were proved in \cite{mei2016landscape}.
+However, the constants in assumptions (A1), (A2), and (A4) may depend on the dimension and they could drastically reduce the convergence rate.

-\subsubsection{Stochastic Algorithms}
+\subsection{Stochastic Algorithms}

-Stochastic gradient ascent/descent (SGD; \citealt{kushner2003stochastic, bottou2010large, pensia2018generalization}) and stochastic gradient Langevin dynamics (SGLD; \citealt{gelfand1991recursive, teh2016consistency, raginsky2017non}) are popular optimization techniques that can also be applied to finding the MLE.
+Stochastic gradient ascent/descent (SGD; \citealt{kushner2003stochastic, bottou2010large, pensia2018generalization}) and stochastic gradient Langevin dynamics (SGLD; \citealt{gelfand1991recursive, teh2016consistency, raginsky2017non}) are popular optimization techniques that can also be applied to find the MLE.
 A possible direction for future research is to study the estimators from SGD or SGLD using the analysis done in this paper.
 When using a stochastic algorithm, we introduce additional randomness into our estimator, contributing to a new source of uncertainty.
 But this uncertainty is based on our design, so we may be able to modify the CIs to account for this uncertainty.
-Thus, in principle we should be able to construct a CI with properties similar to those of the estimators in Theorems~\ref{thm::AC} and \ref{thm::BC2}.
+Thus, in principle we should be able to construct a CI with properties similar to those in Theorems~\ref{thm::AC} and \ref{thm::BC2}.
 Note that \cite{liang2017statistical} have already analyzed the stochastic behavior of an estimator around a local optimum in a SGD method.
 Their results could be very useful in analyzing the uncertainty from a stochastic algorithm.